apollo-elements/apollo-elements/docs/blog/next-evolution/index.md

 import '@material/mwc-linear-progress';
 import '@material/mwc-list';
 import '@material/mwc-button';

+// The JS down here is to simulate a GraphQL server,
+// You could just as easily set the `uri` attr on
+// the `<apollo-client>` element

 async function randomDelay(range = 2000) {
   await new Promise(r => setTimeout(r, Math.floor(Math.random() * range)));